-The Title shows the name/type of the node.
-It can be overridden by changing the value of Label in the Node section of the Sidebar region N. On the left side of the title is the collapse toggle which can be used to collapse the node.
+The title shows the name/type of the node; it can be overridden by changing the node’s Label.
+On the left side of the title is the collapse toggle which can be used to collapse the node.
 This can also be done with H.

-The Sockets input and output values from the node.
+Sockets are input and output values for the node.
 They appear as little colored circles on either side of the node.
-Unused sockets can be hidden with Ctrl-H. There are two kinds of sockets: inputs and outputs.
+Unused sockets can be hidden with Ctrl-H.

 Each socket is color-coded depending on what type of data it handles.

 - Geometry (turquoise)

 Used to pass a true or false value.

 - Color (yellow)

 Indicates that the socket accepts/produces color information.
 The colors may or may not have an alpha component depending on the node tree type.